sympiler/sympiler.github.io/sympiler_docs/docs/tiling.md

 number of synchronizations between levels.
 The LBC is designed for chordal DAGs (A DAG where each vertex is part of a cycle of at most length three) and trees.
 A detailed discussion of the algorithm is provided in the [ParSy paper](citation.md#parsy).

-#### Hierarchical Iteration DAG Aggregation (HDagg)
-The HDagg algorithm statically partitions the DAG of a sparse matrix computation using a hybrid approach during inspection.
-Its objective is to create a partitioning of a general DAG (DAGs that do not necessarily have a tree structure) that when executed provides a good load balance and low synchronization cost while improving locality.
-HDagg first groups vertices that form densely connected regions inside the DAG to ensure they execute on the same thread to improve locality.
-As a result, a grouped DAG is created where each vertex corresponds to a group of vertices.
-Then, to reduce synchronization costs and to improve load balance and locality, HDagg coarsens wavefronts of the grouped DAG.
-A detailed discussion of the algorithm is provided in the [HDagg paper](citation.md#hdagg).